mongodb-js/charts-embed-sdk/examples/click-events-filtering/readme.md

 ```

 - Adding an option to make just certain parts of the chart clickable (in this case only the bars)
-- Generating an MQL filter document based on the data returned in the payload
+- Obtaining an MQL filter document based on the data returned in the payload using `selectionFilter`
+- Highlighting the clicked element on the first chart using `setHighlight`
 - Filtering a second chart using the `setFilter` method

 ## Quickstart